Milwaukee Fastback Folding Utility Knife Review

 The Milwaukee Fastback Folding Utility Knife is around 7/8″ thin, including the removable/replaceable belt clip.
 The main body is just 5/8″ in thickness.
 The dimensions makes it very easy to store the knife in your pocket or slip it into a tool pouch.
 As for features, an integrated gut hook is perfect for cutting twine and string, while the exposed cutting edge just below the blade (when open) serves as a makeshift wire stripper.
 Milwaukee is really doing a great job at combining multiple tools into one and struggling through the challenges of making tools more ergonomic and flexible.

-Our friend Marc Lyman over at HomeFixated.com suggested to Milwaukee that they add an option to flip the belt clip around and allow the tool to be in the ready position when you pull it out of your pocket (currently it’s more or less upside down).
+We’d love an option to flip the belt clip around and allow the tool to be in the ready position when you pull it out of your pocket.
+Currently, it’s more or less upside down.
 Judging by the way the product manager scribbled down notes and took photos of the reversed clip, we think that might stand a chance of being a surprise option in the final shipping model.
-(Editor’s Note: This did indeed happen, and the new Milwaukee Fastback II Folding Utility Knife and 2015 Milwaukee Hand tools showed the company is still innovating the Fastback line.).
+(Editor’s Note: This did indeed happen, and the new Milwaukee Fastback II Folding Utility Knife and 2015 Milwaukee Hand tools showed the company is still innovating the Fastback line).

 Milwaukee Fastback Folding Utility Knife Testing and Use